There's no question that social emotional learning (SEL) is essential to students' success in school and life.

 Extensive research has shown that students who participate in SEL programs demonstrate 11% gains in academics, improved classroom behavior, better stress management, and higher attendance.
 As the body of research on social-emotional learning grows, district and school leaders are focusing on infusing SEL into the classroom through different programs and activities.

 For many schools and districts, however, figuring out how to measure social emotional learning remains a challenge.
-Without clear and actionable data on students' social-emotional skills—such as growth mindset, social awareness, and self-efficacy—it's difficult to determine where to start or how to best support students' needs.
+Without clear and actionable data on students' SEL competencies—such as growth mindset, social awareness, and self-efficacy—it's difficult to determine where to start or how to best support students' needs.

 That's why we put together a complete guide to assessing SEL, which puts a spotlight on districts like Long Beach Unified School District (CA), Council Bluffs Community School District (IA), and Everett Public Schools (WA).
 In the guide, you'll learn about five key social-emotional skills and how school districts are focusing on those skills to improve student outcomes.